 The AWS toolkit is a Visual Studio extension that supports 2013, 2015, and 2017 (only the Windows version, Mac version is not supported yet).
 This tool helps developers to create, debug, and publish applications to AWS all from Visual Studio.
 Such tasks can also be done using AWS console and they also have a similar AWS tool for Eclipse for other languages.

-Let’s create a simple serverless .NET core webapi with lambda to demonstrate using this tool in Visual Studio and will be using some other services such as S3 and IAM but won’t discuss their definition in this tutorial.
+Let's create a simple Serverless .NET Core Web API with AWS Lambda to demonstrate using this tool in Visual Studio.
+We will also be using some other services such as S3 and IAM.
+We will hold off on discussing those details for now.

 Creating a user